 - Replace mixture with spicy potato chips if you’d like.

-- Can be stored in refrigerator for a day.
-Warm it before you eat.
+- Bisi bele bath can be stored in refrigerator for a day.
+Add water and warm it before eating.

 Let me know if you tried this recipe by tagging pictures of your recreation on my Instagram @swaadista and using #SwaadistaRecipes